Scaling

 - Postgres — plenty of room; sizing in the self-hosting guide.

-- Event persistence - batches to Postgres; 10k events/sec on modest hardware.
+- Event persistence — batched into Postgres; the brain handles thousands of events per second on modest hardware.

 - Sticky session routing on